Skip to Content

 Colorectal cancer screening and diagnosis

 As symptoms often do not show up until the cancer is advanced, regular colon cancer screening is important for early detection, when it is most treatable.
-Some say that adults should start regular screening at age 50, but your doctor may recommend getting tested at a younger age if you have a higher colon cancer risk.
+The American Cancer Society recommends you start regular screening for colorectal cancer at age 45, but your doctor may recommend getting tested at a younger age if you have a higher colon cancer risk.
 Some of the diagnostic procedures we use include:

 • Biopsy — This is a procedure in which a sample of tissue is taken and examined under a microscope by a pathologist to determine if it contains cancer.